reservamos/expo-flavorizer/README.md

 Expo Flavorizer CLI

 Options:
-  -V, --version        output the version number
-  -h, --help           display help for command
+  -V, --version                   output the version number -h, --help                      display help for command

 Commands:
-  list                 List all flavors existing in the configuration file init                 Initialize the flavorizer configuration file add                  Add a new flavor to the configuration file remove [flavorName]  Remove an existing flavor from the configuration file apply                Apply all changes to the expo project help [command]       display help for command
+  list                            List all flavors existing in the configuration file init                            Initialize the flavorizer configuration file add                             Add a new flavor to the configuration file remove [flavorName]             Remove an existing flavor from the configuration file apply [options]                 Apply all changes to the expo project help [command]                  display help for command

+Apply Command Options:
+  -p, --platform <platform>       Platform to apply changes to (ios, android, all) (default: "all") -i, --instructions <instructions>  Comma-separated list of specific processors to run
 ```

 ## Available Instructions